-To find out more details of the pros and cons, check out our in-depth review of Personal Capital.
-However, if you’re ready to get started with a free account, below are step-by-step instructions, as well as how the entire process works.
+And to find out more details of the pros and cons, check out our in-depth review of Personal Capital.
+However, if you're ready to get started with a free account, below are step-by-step instructions, as well as how the entire process works.

 Step 1: Create a New Account with Personal Capital